Gary Etherington: MISL

 The Earthquakes entered Major Indoor Soccer League for the 1982–1983 indoor season.
 Etherington began the season with San Jose, but on January 20, 1983, the Earthquakes traded Etherington and Gordon Hill to the New York Arrows for Steve Zungul.
 At the time the Earthquakes played in both the NASL and MISL while the Arrows played exclusively in the MISL.
 With this move, Etherington got his first taste of indoor soccer.
 The Arrows folded at the end of the 1983–1984 season and Etherington moved to the Minnesota Strikers for the 1984 NASL outdoor season.
 When the NASL collapsed in 1984, the Strikers moved to MISL.
-Etherington remained with the Strikers and spent the next four seasons with them playing indoor soccer.
+Etherington remained with the Strikers and spent the next four seasons with them playing indoor soccer, tallying more appearances than any other player during the club's MISL period.
 In 1987, he played in the MISL All Star game.
 In 1988, Etherington moved to the San Diego Sockers for one last season before retiring from playing professionally.
 He had knee surgery during the pre-season, came back to play ten games then retired in January 1989.